-Unfortunately no, couscous is far from keto since all varieties and preparation methods are carb heavy — so try this couscous cauliflower recipe instead.
-Our couscous alternative recipe uses cauliflower instead and it pairs well with many dishes, can be seasoned or garnished with a multitude of flavors and spices, and is absolutely delicious when prepared correctly.
+Couscous is far from keto since all varieties and preparation methods are carb heavy — so try this couscous cauliflower recipe instead.1 Our couscous alternative recipe uses cauliflower instead and it pairs well with many dishes, can be seasoned or garnished with a multitude of flavors and spices, and is absolutely delicious when prepared correctly.

 And if cauliflower isn’t your thing, we’ll also provide alternatives that work just as well.

 Though often categorized as a grain, couscous is actually a type of pasta that’s made from semolina or durum wheat flour.
-Unfortunately, whether made traditionally Mediterranean, using the Israeli or Moroccan variety, or any other type of couscous, the answer to is couscous keto is no–even in small amounts this pasta is far too high in carbs to be considered a keto food.
+Unfortunately, whether made traditionally Mediterranean, using the Israeli or Moroccan variety, or any other type of couscous, the answer to whether couscous is keto is no— even in small amounts, this pasta is far too high in carbs to be considered a keto diet.

-Since couscous and quinoa are often used similarly, someone curious is quinoa good for weight loss might be surprised that both quinoa and couscous have great health benefits and can aid in weight loss–they just aren’t suitable for the keto diet specifically due to both having too many carbs (less than a cup could bump someone out of ketosis).
+Since couscous and quinoa are often used similarly, someone curious about quinoa’s impact on weight loss might be surprised that both quinoa and couscous have health benefits and can aid in weight loss, but they aren’t suitable for the keto diet due to their high carb content, which could easily bump someone out of ketosis with less than a cup.

 In regards to ketosis, the effect of the ketogenic diet on neurological disorders is quite impressive, as following the rules of keto may either lessen the impacts of neurological disorders such as depression, epilepsy, and migraines or could even help prevent them altogether.
 This also holds true for neurodegenerative diseases such as Alzheimer’s and Parkinson’s, so the keto diet is suggested as a helpful tool or as part of one’s treatment plan.3